SystemsApproach/tcpcc/intro.rst

    <http://www.statslab.cam.ac.uk/~frank/elastic.pdf>`__.
    European Transactions on Telecommunications, 8:33–37, 1997.

-   S. Athuraliya and S. Low, `An Emperical Validation of a Duality Model of TCP and Active Queue Management Algorithms
+   S. Athuraliya and S. Low, `An Empirical Validation of a Duality Model of TCP and Active Queue Management Algorithms
    <https://ieeexplore.ieee.org/document/977445>`__.
 Proceedings of the
    Winter Simulation Conference, 2001.